threefoldtech/quantum-storage/docs/07_troubleshooting.md

 Make sure fuse3 is installed and the kernel module is loaded.

-## failed to process store command error during accessing local storage for attempting to store file which is not in the file tree rooted at
+## Failed to process store command error during accessing local storage for attempting to store file which is not in the file tree rooted at

 ```log
 ERROR failed to process store command error during accessing local storage for attempting to store file which is not in the file tree rooted at /mnt: invalid data, queueing a retry